0nn0/website-development-questionnaire/README.md

 # Web Development Questionnaire
-The web development questionnaire is a list of questions that can send your client to get a clear idea of what the they need.
+The web development questionnaire is a list of questions that can send your client to get a clear idea of what they need.
+It should be used as a guideline/checklist and tailored to your client.
 The answers can then be used as a foundation on which you can base your proposal.

 ## ⚡️ Contribute
 Do you have suggestions on how to further improve the questionnaire?
 Please create an issue [here](web-development-questionnaire) and submit your feedback.